matheusicaro/matheusicaro-node-framework/README.md

 #### [InvalidArgumentError](https://github.com/matheusicaro/matheusicaro-node-framework/blob/master/src/errors/invalid-argument.error.ts#L21)

-`InvalidArgumentError` is an type of error recommended to be used when invalid argument is informed.
+`InvalidArgumentError` is a type of error recommended to be used when an invalid argument is informed.

 - This error will:
-  - surface to the user with known message for the invalid argument.
+  - surface to the user with a known message for the invalid argument.
   - Log automatically the error & "trace" field when it is present in the args
     - `new InvalidArgumentError(message)` => do not error & message -` new InvalidArgumentError(message, trace)` => do log message and trace fields